AndreaRiva/fav-atom-packages/README.md

 ## Installing on macOs
 You have to run the Atom > Install Shell Commands menu option to install it again if you aren't able to run it from a terminal.
-For more information (click here)[https://github.com/atom/apm]
+For more information [click herehttps](://github.com/atom/apm).